-Light sta te Cause and solution All lights are off The projector is not receiving power.
-Make sure the power cord is connected securely at both ends. ₽ The temperature light flashes orange High-speed cooling is in progress.
+Light state Cause and solution All lights are off The projector is not receiving power.
+Make sure the power cord is connected securely at both ends.
+The temperature light flashes orange High-speed cooling is in progress.
 If the temperature rises further, projection will stop automatically.
 Make sure there is plenty of space around the projector for ventilation.
-Clean or replace the air filter if necessary (see page 62).
-If you are using the projector at an altitude above 4921 feet (1500 meters), turn on High Altitude Mode so the fan can cool the projector properly (see page 55). -¤:- The temperature light is red The projector is too hot, which turns off the lamp automatically.
+Clean or replace the air filter if necessary (see page 56).
+If you are using the projector at an altitude above 4921 feet (1500 meters), turn on High Altitude Mode so the fan can cool the projector properly (see page 51).
+The temperature light is red The projector is too hot, which turns off the lamp automatically.
 Let the projector cool for five minutes, then turn it back on.
 Make sure there is plenty of space around the projector for ventilation.
-Also, clean or replace the filter if necessary (see page 62).
-If you are using the projector at an altitude above 4921 feet (1500 meters), turn on High Altitude Mode so the fan can cool the projector properly (see page 55). ₽ .
+Also, clean or replace the filter if necessary (see page 56).
+If this doesn't fix the problem, or if the lamp is cracked, contact Epson for assistance (see page 70).
+If you are using the projector at an altitude above 4921 feet (1500 meters), turn on High Altitude Mode so the fan can cool the projector properly (see page 51).
 The lamp light flashes orange The lamp needs to be replaced.
-The lamp light flashes red There is a problem with the lamp.
-If you just replaced the lamp, make sure the lamp and its cover are securely installed (see page 64).
-Turn off the projector and unplug it from the electrical outlet.
-Wait for the lamp to cool. then remove the lamp and check it for cracks.
-If the lamp isn't cracked, reinstall it, plug the projector into an outlet, and turn the power on.
-If this doesn't fix the problem, or if the lamp is cracked, contact Epson for assistance (see page 77).